darktable-org/dtdocs/content/special-topics/color-management/unbounded-colors.md

 For the longest time, image processing software too was bounded to this limitation for technical reasons, and some still is, but now by design choice.
 As a result, they would clip RGB intensities at 100 % display-referred between image operations.

-darktable uses floating-point arithmetic inside its color pipeline, which means it can handle any RGB value internally, even those outside the display-referred range, as long as it is positive.
+Ansel uses floating-point arithmetic inside its color pipeline, which means it can handle any RGB value internally, even those outside the display-referred range, as long as it is positive.
 Only at the very end of the pipeline, before the image is saved to a file or sent to display, are the RGB values clipped if needed.

 Pixels that can take values outside of the display range are said to have “unbounded colors”.
 One could choose to clamp (i.e. confine) those values to the allowed range at every processing step or choose to carry on with them, and clamp them only at the last step in the pipeline.
 However, it has been found that processing is less prone to artifacts if the unbounded colors are not clamped but treated just like any other color data.